-1. Academic Probation
+1. Good Academic Standing

-2. Requirements for Continuing Studies on Academic Probation
+2. Academic Probation

 3. Academic Disqualification

-i.
+e.
+Criteria for the grant of petitions for reinstatement.
 The Academic Standards Committee may grant a petition if the student establishes the following:

 i.
 Extraordinary circumstances contributed to his or her inability to meet the academic requirements of the law school;

 ii.
 The student’s failure to meet the standards for continuing his or her studies does not indicate a lack of capacity to complete the program of study or to pass the bar exam and, in fact, the student possesses that capacity; and

 iii.
 The circumstances resulting in the student’s academic disqualification have been remedied or no longer exist.